Skip to content

 Irrigate between each file

-Deliver ~2 mL of NaOCl per canal between every instrument change.
-Use a 27–30G side-venting needle placed 1–2 mm short of WL.
+~2 mL of NaOCl per canal between every instrument change is generally recommended.
+A 27–30G side-venting needle placed 1 mm short of WL is commonly used (2 mm acceptable with PUI/sonic activation).

 3